AB-xdev/blog-test/_posts/2024-07-29-tci-introduction.md

     ...
   }
   ```
-  After running these tests with our Testcontainers Infrastructure Framework you'll get the following error in your logs:
+  After running these tests with the framework the following error will show up in the logs:
   ```
   ERROR s.x.tci.leakdetection.TCILeakAgent - !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
   ERROR s.x.tci.leakdetection.TCILeakAgent - !
 PANIC: DETECTED CONTAINER INFRASTRUCTURE LEAK !